AydanBedingham/ml-scikit-learn-multiple-linear-regression/README.md

-# Scikit-Learn Multiple Linear Regression
+# ScikitLearn Multiple Linear Regression

 Jupyter Notebook that uses Scikit-Learn to train a multiple linear regression machine learning model.
 The model loads an S&P 500 Stocks dataset and uses Employment statistics and Interest Rates to predict the Stock index Price.